alainmbebi/L21-norm-GS/README.md

 * By default, all cross-validation scripts use 5-folds

+* Although the codes here were tested on Fedora 29 (Workstation Edition) using R (version 3.6.1), they can run under any Linux or Windows OS distributions, as long as all the required packages are compatible with the desired R version.

 * The following abbreviations are used, CV: Cross Validation, GBLUP: Genomic Best Linear Unbiased Prediction, GS: Genomic Selection, LASSO: Least Absolute Shrinkage and Selection Operator, MOR: Multiple Output Regression
 MRCE: Multivariate Regression with Covariance Estimation, MTGS: Multi Traits Genomic Selection.